gesiscss/orc/README.md

 For more information about ORC project: https://notebooks.gesis.org/about/

+Feel free to open an issue in this repository if there are any questions or contact us at [notebooks@gesis.org](mailto:notebooks@gesis.org).

 ## Technical Details

 This ORC instance is deployed on kubernetes on bare metal machines with Ubuntu 18.04.